ctd12/SQL/window_functions.md

 | 9    | 5    | E    | 9         |
 | 10   | 5    | E    | 10        |

-Partitioning restarts the count when a new value is introduced for each PARTIOTION BY column value.
+Partitioning restarts the count when a new value is introduced for each PARTITION BY column value.

 The below query will assign a row number for each row, with the row number resetting to 1 after a new value is introduced in Col1, the PARTITION BY column.
 The ORDER BY clause orders the table by Col1 before the rows are numbered: